riceissa/issarice.com/wiki/people.md

 - Nick Hay
 - Satvik Beri
 - Vladimir Nesov (I really need to read more things he has written)
+- Ted Kaczynski

+# Old tier

+The following people I find interesting, although because they are so much older than the rest of the people on this page I find it difficult to compare them with the others (i.e. they grew up and lived in such a different world that they have glaring holes in them even though they did really well for their time).

+- Richard Feynman
+- Charles Darwin
+- Bertrand Russell

 # See also